QBI-Software/OPEXUploader/README.md

 Copy data files to appropriate subdirectories ('COBAS', 'MULTIPLEX','ELISAS'), then select the subdirectory eg XnatUploaded/sampledata/blood/COBAS as Input.

-1. Check that headings are in the second row (eg Prolactin, etc) although the script should rename them but any changes may cause errors
+1. Check that headings are in the second row (eg Prolactin, etc) although the script should rename them if the columns are still in the same order
 1. Select 'BLOOD' from the Data Type dropdown
 1. Click 'RUN'